alibaba/formily/packages/core/README.md

   // Triggered when the form submission ends ON_FORM_SUBMIT_END = 'onFormSubmitEnd',

+  // Triggered when the form submission ends due to validate failed ON_FORM_SUBMIT_VALIDATE_FAILED = 'onFormSubmitValidateFailed',

   // Triggered when the form value changes ON_FORM_VALUES_CHANGE = 'onFormValuesChange',